Characterizing the boundary of the set of absolutely separable states and their generation via noisy environments: Interconvertability between absolutely separable and entangle state

 \subsection{Qubit assisted entanglement generation}

-It is easy to notice that given an absolutely separable state if one enlarges the local dimension, one can find joint unitary operator(s) corresponding to the higher dimensional Hilbert space, which can generate entanglement.
+It is easy to notice that given an absolutely separable state if one enlarges the local dimension by considering auxiliary qubit(s), one may find unitary operator(s), acting on the newly generated higher dimensional state, which can produce entanglement.
+So, the newly generated state, is basically the given absolutely separable state along with the auxiliary qubit(s), which corresponds to the higher dimensional Hilbert space.
+Now the question is: which kind of auxiliary qubit(s), one should take along with a given absolutely separable state such that at least one unitary operator exists, which acts on the newly generated state and can produce entanglement.
+Clearly, there might be a restriction on the form of the auxiliary qubit(s), depending on the given absolutely separable state, which can create entangled states.
 In this regard, we present the following:

-\begin{observation} If the absolutely separable state is of full-rank, there can be restriction on the form of the auxiliary qubit, where for a non-full rank absolutely separable state, any auxiliary qubit can serve the purpose. \end{observation}
+\begin{observation} If the absolutely separable state is of full-rank, there can be a restriction on the form of the auxiliary qubit, while for a non-full-rank absolutely separable state, any auxiliary qubit together with an absolutely separable state can produce entangled states by applying global unitary operator(s) which are being applied on the newly generated state in the higher dimensional Hilbert space. \end{observation}

 The first part is simple to establish.
 Suppose, for a two-qubit system, the maximally mixed state is given.
 Obviously, that state is an absolutely separable state.
 Now, if the second party enlarges the local dimension by considering an auxiliary qubit, then it must not be prepared in the maximally mixed state in order to generate entanglement by applying a global unitary operator.
 Because if the auxiliary qubit is prepared in a maximally mixed state, the overall state is again a maximally mixed state in $2\otimes4$ and thus, generating entanglement using any global unitary operator is not possible.